THE DIFFERENCE BETWEEN PUR & ROCKWOOL INSULATED PANELS

 The insulating core of a polyurethane panel is rigid polyurethane foam (PUR or PU).
 It is poured between the two metal supports during production.
 This foam, upon contact with the air, solidifies and glues the two plates together, creating a monolithic product with a very high insulating value.

-The insulating core of a Rockwool panel is the rock wool, also called mineral wool.
+The insulating core of a Rockwool panel is rock wool, also called mineral wool.
 The Rock Wool is glued between the two sheets and forms a monolithic product.

 Mineral wool is any fibrous material formed by spinning or drawing molten mineral or rock materials such as slag and ceramics.
 Applications of mineral wool include thermal insulation (as both structural insulation and pipe insulation, though it is not as fire-resistant as high-temperature insulation wool), filtration, soundproofing, and hydroponic growth medium.